 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
 Pleasingly, KAR Auction Services has a superior ROE than the average (13%) company in the Commercial Services industry.

-Combining KAR Auction Services's Debt And Its 21% Return On Equity
+KAR Auction Services's Debt And Its 18% ROE

-KAR Auction Services clearly uses a significant amount of debt to boost returns, as it has a debt to equity ratio of 2.75.
+KAR Auction Services does use a significant amount of debt to increase returns.
+It has a debt to equity ratio of 2.03.
 There's no doubt the ROE is respectable, but it's worth keeping in mind that metric is elevated by the use of debt.
 Investors should think carefully about how a company might perform if it was unable to borrow so easily, because credit markets do change over time.

 Return on equity is one way we can compare the business quality of different companies.
 In my book the highest quality companies have high return on equity, despite low debt.
 All else being equal, a higher ROE is better.